christopherpiecuch/bayesCONUS/README.md

 # bayesCONUS
  The computer code used to run the Bayesian model and produce the results in Piecuch (2025), The Rate of U.S. Coastal Sea-Level Rise Doubled in the Past Century, written in the MATLAB software environment

-bayesGIA
+bayesCONUS

-README file last updated by Christopher Piecuch, cpiecuch-at-whoi-dot-edu, Sat Aug 9 2025
+README file last updated by Christopher Piecuch, cpiecuch-at-whoi-dot-edu, Sun Oct 19 2025

 Basic description